The Best Drywall Primer for the Money: free shipping? Wow, yes.

 You only need to apply 1 coat of drywall sealer primer.
 Don’t delay too long after it is dry before the next coat or before painting.

-How to Prime Drywall in Detail
+Details: How to Prime Drywall

 Having said that, painting brand new walls is the only time I’d consider using a paint and primer in one, which may save you one coat of paint.
 See the section on Paint and Primer in One below.
-This is definitely not the best drywall primer.
-If you do, buy a quality paint and primer in one: use Kilz, a very good name in drywall sealer, and for sure one of the best paint and primer in one.
-I would trust this product, it is also a primer with low VOCs.
+This is definitely not the best drywall primer, but it will do.
+If you do, buy quality paint and primer in one: use Kilz, a very good name in the drywall sealer world, and a very good paint and primer in one.
+I trust Kilz’s product, it is also a primer with low VOCs.
 It comes in many colors and sheens.

-For you traditional 3-coaters, the first good news is that you don’t have to buy some exotic or expensive primer (assuming you have no mold or stains) for priming drywalls.
+For you traditional 3-coaters (like me), the first good news is that you don’t have to buy some exotic or expensive primer (assuming you have no mold or stains) for priming drywalls.
 You don’t need oil-based primer either.
-The best drywall primers are the lowest-cost primers, as they contain only what is needed: a normal drywall sealer do not need ingredients to seal stains, odors, mold, etc.
+The best primer for new drywall are the low-cost primers, as they contain only what is needed: a normal drywall sealer does not need ingredients to seal stains, odors, mold, etc.

-More good news: you do not have to apply a normal heavy coat of paint as you will with your top coats; you just need to give the new wall a drink, and the job is done.
+More good news: you do not have to apply a normal heavy coat of paint as you will with your topcoats; you just need to give the new wall a drink, and the job is done.
 Get the can of primer well shaken (or stirred, Mr. Bond).
-This coat can be very fast: you will be done in half the time of painting one of your top coats.
+This coat can be very fast: you will be done in half the time of painting one of your topcoats.
 Calculate that into your expected quantity (but all paint seller accept unopened cans in return).
 Even the very best drywall primer does not have to be a heavy coat: just a film will do.

 Important first step: clean the room before you paint!
 After the joint compound is all sanded the first thing to do is to dry brush the dust off the walls (it clings).
 Then, without stirring up too much dust, gently sweep the floor before painting.
-You can use a Shop-Vac with a paper filter (not the kind that just has a hollow can for debris unless you like clouds.)
+You can use a Shop-Vac with a paper filter (not the kind that just has a hollow can for debris unless you like clouds).

-Do not use your good vacuum: this dust will kill it !!
+Do not use your good vacuum: this dust will kill it !

 Then after the floor is mostly clean, mop it.
 Yes, mop.
 You don’t want to be kicking around the dust as you finish your paint.
 This fine dust seems harmless but it will stick to freshly painted walls and turn your new project into vertical sandpaper: ick.

 For non-toxic dust, a honeycomb mask will be fine.

 Paint and Primer in One: not the best drywall primer!